-- Glitter (Note: you can substitute cocoa powder or pepper)
+- Glitter

 - Baby oil or lotion

-- Cup, mug, silverware and other common items you touch during the day
+- Cup, silverware and other items you touch during the day

 - Paper towel

 - Hand soap

 - Glitter Germs Handout

 Germs are everywhere, and because they are so small, you can't see them on your body or hands.
 Washing your hands is so important because the COVID-19 virus can enter through or nose, mouth or eyes when we touch our face with our dirty hands.
 (Most people touch their face 15 times an hour!)
-In this activity, you will conduct a simple experiment to show how germs, like the COVID-19 virus can get on our hands when we touch a surface.
+In this activity, you will conduct a simple experiment to show how germs, like the COVID-19 virus can get on our hands when we touch a surface.(Note: You may want to do this activity outside or in a place in your home where it's okay to get a little dirty.)

-- Set out on a table a few items that you would pick up during the day, like a cup, fork, pencil or toy.
+- 1. Set out on a table a few items that you would pick up during the day, like a cup, fork, pencil or toy.
 Put a small amount of glitter in a shallow bowl.
 The glitter represents germs, like viruses and bacteria.
 (See Step 1 on the handout.) - 2.
 Add a few drops of baby oil or lotion to your hands.
 Rub the oil or lotion all over your hands, including in between your fingers and on the back of your hands. - 3.
 Sprinkle glitter on to your hand or place your hand in the bowl of glitter.
 Rub the glitter all over your hands. - 4.
 Pick up an item on the table and move it around in your hand.
 Set it back down.
 What happened?
 Where did the glitter (aka germs) go?
 Repeat with the other items. - 5.
 Let's try to get the glitter off our hands.
 First, use a paper towel to try to get the glitter off your hands.
 What happens?
 Did all the glitter come off easily? - 6.
 Now, use just cold water to get the glitter off your hands.
 What happens?
 Did all the glitter come off? - 7.
 Lastly, use warm water and soap and wash for at least 20 seconds.
 What happens?
 Did all the glitter come off?